Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 - TOC
 {:toc}

 In [Lesson 1.1](lesson_1_1.html), we learned commands for navigating directories and managing files.
-In this lesson we will learn more about shells, what scripts are and how to execute them, and some better and faster ways of navigating your Linux system.
+In this lesson we will learn more about shells, what scripts are and how to execute them, and some better and faster ways of navigating your command line.

 ## Upgrading your Shell